-While Massachusetts has started paying the $600 FPUC weekly payment to more claimants, it is well behind in processing new claims and making retroactive payments.
+While Massachusetts has started paying UI payments under the various enhanced unemployment programs, it is still behind in making retroactive payments.
 This is a known issue as their systems are having several technical glitches and struggling to handle the volume of claims.
 However the good news, per recent comments on this site, is that the number of new claims being processed has improved and more and more people are seeing some of the enhanced unemployment benefits.
 Please leave a comment with your question or experience to date.

 The Department of Unemployment Assistance (DUA) oversees the unemployment insurance (UI) program in Massachusetts which provides temporary income assistance to eligible worker.
 DUA also determines and collects employer contributions to the UI program.
 See further details below on the newly enhanced benefits available now and how to file a claim.
 And per the official state UI website, they are aware of the ongoing issues people are experiencing when filing claims.

 The MA DUA has been approved by FEMA for the $300 weekly payment under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
 The Massachusetts Department of Unemployment Assistance has already begun work on the technology requirements necessary for this program and anticipates being able to quickly deliver retroactive funds to eligible claimants for those weeks by Sept.
 15. Eligible claimants currently receiving benefits do not need to take any action because the Commonwealth will automatically add LWA to their weekly benefit payment retroactive to the dates they are eligible.